 One summer (date unknown) Ramon Pierre Plasse came to Silver Lake Basin and established a summer range for the cattle and horses traded and sold at the trading post to the emigrants going West.
 A log cabin, still at the resort, served as his home for several years.

 Ramon Pierre Plasse married Louise Retrou in 1862 and spent the summers in a two room cabin built by Ramon for his new bride.
-This cabin is one of the historic buildings located at Plasse's Resort.
 They had five children who were to continue the tradition of pioneering established by the Plasse family.

 As tourism increased, the three oldest children, Pete, Maurice, and Alice established a resort that included a hotel, campground, the existing cook house, general store, and meat market.
 Cabins and stables were later added.
 In 1919 the current restaurant building was built.